Digital Trends for the New Year

 With social advertising now widely accepted and a proven revenue generator, consumers are becoming trained to shop through social media.
 This experience is similar to browsing a catalog or magazine but on social platforms, consumers expect the commerce content to be more personalized and relevant.

-Although social shopping has not yet hit mainstream adoption, there is little doubt that the industry will grow in 2017.
+Although social shopping has not yet hit mainstream adoption, there is little doubt that the industry will grow.
 As more consumers turn to social to shop, there will be continued innovations in the channel.
 Unique, quality content will become even more important - simply re-posting things found on the web won't cut it as a social strategy.
 Creating fresh, relevant content on a consistent basis that connects with your audience will be critical.

 IoT Goes Mainstream